-CELEBRATING HAMBURG'S WORLD HERITAGE
+HAMBURG'S UNESCO WORLD HERITAGE

 After comprehensive consideration of all risks, the German Commission for UNESCO, the Association of World Heritage Sites in Germany and the City of Potsdam decided to cancel this year’s UNESCO World Heritage Day on 7 June 2020 due to the current development of COVID-19.

-The cancellation concerns the central opening event in Potsdam as well as the further activities at the World Heritage Sites on your own and also visit the Speicherstadtmuseum, which is celebrating its 25th anniversary this year.
+Explore Hamburg’s World Heritage Sites on your own and also visit the Speicherstadtmuseum, which is celebrating its 25th anniversary this year.
 The contents of this website will support you even if you cannot come to Hamburg at the moment.

 VIRTUAL GUIDED TOURS